 As a prepper, you would surely have a few bottles of water in your survival bag.
 Anything more and the weight of your bag will be a hindrance to your swift escape.
 You would assume that it would be easy to find water, as rivers and streams are part of the natural landscape.
 However, this will be uncertain because the weather could pose big problems, especially when that dreadful day takes place in the dead of winter.

 Survival Skills: How to Find Water In the Wild

-Our life depends on having clean water to drink.
-Knowing ways to find water in the wild will especially be helpful if you are in a bug out situation, or if you happen to lose your way in the woods.
+Our lives depend on having clean water to drink.
+Knowing ways to find water in the wild will be especially helpful if you are in a bug-out situation or if you happen to lose your way in the woods.

 The first thing you should do if you are in the wilderness is find a water source.
 Keep in mind that you need 2 quarts of water to survive.
 If no water source can be found, there will be times when you have to rely on your ingenuity to make a situation survivable.

-Things get worse when you live around a desert area.
+Things get worse when you live in a desert area.
 There are no woods or forests to be seen all around.
-Circumstances would obviously vary but the point here is to learn how to find a source of drinking water in order to keep your body strong, active and alert.
+Circumstances would obviously vary, but the point here is to learn how to find a source of drinking water to keep your body strong, active, and alert.

 A prepper or a survivalist should not be the only ones to learn the skill of finding water.
-Anyone can get lost in the wild for so many reasons and it can happen to anyone.
-It is important to stay calm and keep your senses and find water sources as soon as you can, long before your water supply would run out.
+Anyone can get lost in the wild for so many reasons, and it can happen to anyone.
+It is important to stay calm keep your senses and find water sources as soon as you can, long before your water supply runs out.

-If this article was able to help anyone, we would be very happy that we have done our part in helping people get through crisis or survival situations which just cannot be avoided.
-In case you find yourself in these kinds of situations, you have to stay focused and be determined in getting through it.
+If this article was able to help anyone, we would be very happy that we have done our part in helping people get through crisis or survival situations that just cannot be avoided.
+In case you find yourself in these kinds of situations, you have to stay focused and be determined to get through it.